 This course covers intermediate level graphic design as a form of visual knowledge production, documentation, and communication.
 Historical and contemporary cultural literacy is emphasized.
-Digital print and screenbased projects familiarize students with the process of problem discovery, creation, setting, and solving.
+Digital print and screen-based projects familiarize students with the process of problem discovery, creation, setting, and solving.
 Presentations, critiques, reading assignments, and class discussions allow the student to develop a vocabulary and a critical framework for speaking about and developing design skills, techniques, and practices.
 Prerequisite: ARTS 3370 or permission of the instructor.
+May repeat for credit.
 Fee.